 Update 1 (10/16/2021):

 Well, it leaked.
 Some hole in the active grid dumped two or three canisters of water in the mattress before I realized something was up (I had come back from the ER a few hours before and was not in the best mental state as I filled it up again and again).
-To Eight Sleep’s credit, they processed the reutrn right away and I should have a new Active Grid and mattress in a week.
+To Eight Sleep’s credit, they processed the return right away and I should have a new Active Grid and mattress in a week.
 Fingers crossed, but this is exactly what I was afraid of.
 What if this happened over a year in?

-Update 3 (4/21/2022): It sprung another (smaller and less consistent, oddly) leak.
+It sprung another (smaller and less consistent, oddly) leak.
 Eight replaced just the cover this time.
 Despite the problems, it’s more comfortable than any other mattress I’ve ever been on — I just hope the warranty holds up.

 Leave a Reply